 On October 9, 2006, Michael O'Connell, our President and Chief Executive Officer began a temporary leave of absence for medical reasons.
-Effective that same date, our board of directors appointed Gregory Turnbull to serve as President and Chief Executive Officer.
-On May 29, 2007, Mr. O'Connell assumed the position of our Chief Operating Officer.
-Effective June 1, 2007, Mr. O'Connell assumed additional responsibility as our Chief Financial Officer, on which date Stephen Whiteford completed his interim service to the company.
-Mr. Turnbull continues to serve as President and Chief Executive Officer, and is being compensated at an annual rate of \$180,000.
+Effective that same date, our board of directors appointed Gregory Turnbull to serve as President and Chief Executive Officer until Mr. O'Connell's return.
+In connection with his part-time service as President and Chief Executive Officer, Mr. Turnbull is being compensated at an annual rate of \$180,000.
 He continues to receive compensation for his service as a director at the rates payable to our outside directors.
-Additionally, on October 9, 2006, Mr. Turnbull was granted an option to purchase 16,250 shares of our common stock.
-The option became exercisable on April 9, 2007.
+Additionally, on October 9, 2006, Mr. Turnbull was granted an option to purchase 65,000 shares of our common stock.
+The option will vest and become exercisable on the earlier of April 9, 2007, or the last day of Mr. Turnbull's service as President and Chief Executive Officer.

-On September 27, 2006, our board of directors approved the appointment of Stephen Whiteford to serve as our Vice President, Finance and Chief Financial Officer for an unspecified interim period.
-Mr. Whiteford was compensated at an annual rate of \$215,000.
-Mr. Whiteford also received 3,750 shares of restricted stock, on which restrictions lapsed on March 31, 2007.
-Mr. Whiteford completed his interim service to the company on June 1, 2007.
+On September 27, 2006, our board of directors approved the appointment of Stephen Whiteford to serve as our Vice President, Finance and Chief Financial Officer for an unspecified interim period, during which we would continue our search for a permanent Chief Financial Officer.
+Mr. Whiteford is being compensated at an annual rate of \$215,000.
+Mr. Whiteford also received 15,000 shares of restricted stock.